Environmental Protection Agency (EPA).

 Section 408(b)(2)(D)(v) of FFDCA requires that, when considering whether to establish, modify, or revoke a tolerance, the Agency consider “available information” concerning the cumulative effects of a particular pesticide's residues and “other substances that have a common mechanism of toxicity.”

-Based on all available information, EPA concludes that there is a reasonable certainty that no harm will result to the general population or to infants and children from aggregate exposure to residues of the SANFCs when used as inert ingredients in pesticide formulations applied pre-harvest and post-harvest.
+Based on all available information, EPA concludes that there is a reasonable certainty that no harm will result to the general population or to infants and children from aggregate exposure to residues of the SANFCs when used as inert ingredients in pesticide formulations applied to growing crops.

 V. Other Considerations